Day 1: Arrival

-On our first morning we begin in earnest to track down boreal songbirds in the mixed woodlands behind town.
-The songs of “eastern” birds like Blue-headed Vireo, Black-throated Green and Cape May Warbler seem out of place here, given but they are but three of many “Peace River specialties” that cross over from the boreal forest only in this part of the province.
+On our first morning we begin in earnest to track down boreal songbirds in the mixed woodlands near Fort St. John.
+The songs of “eastern” birds like Blue-headed Vireo, Black-throated Green and Cape May Warbler seem out of place here, yet they are three of many “Peace River specialties” that cross over from the boreal forest only in this part of the province.
 This part of the tour will focus on seeing as many of these species as possible.
-We’ll explore popular hotspots such as Watson Slough (a site threatened by a hydroelectric project) for endangered Yellow Rail and Nelson’s Sparrow.
+We’ll explore focal points such as Watson Slough (a site threatened by a hydroelectric project) for endangered Yellow Rail and Nelson’s Sparrow.
 Fort St. John’s sewage lagoons are less threatened but still harbor numerous species and if the timing is right we’ll catch the shorebird migration in prime season, with eastern species like White-rumped Sandpiper a possibility.

-To the south of Fort St. John we visit the area around Taylor where Ruby-throated Hummingbird can be found.
+To the south of Fort St. John we visit a site where Ruby-throated Hummingbird can be found.
 Nearby slopes conceal singing Canada Warbler and with some perseverance we admire these gorgeous birds.
-In grasslands and riparian areas near Dawson Creek we will be on the lookout for Upland Sandpiper, LeConte’s Sparrow and Philadelphia Vireo among other species not found elsewhere in the province.
+A hidden wetland be home to a pair of Hooded Mergansers.
+In grasslands and riparian areas further south toward Dawson Creek we will be on the lookout for Upland Sandpiper, LeConte’s Sparrow and Philadelphia Vireo among other species that have their stronghold in this part of the province.

-Up in the north other wildlife abounds and we might see mammals such as moose, black bear and the prairie subspecies of white-tailed deer.
+Up in the north other wildlife abounds and we might see mammals such as moose, black bear, groundhog, and the prairie subspecies of white-tailed deer.
 Nights in Fort St. John.